bozsahin/cogs579/README.md

 8. C. Bozsahin (2016).
 What is a computational constraint?
 In Computing & Philosophy, p.3-16, V. Muller (ed.), Springer.

-9. R. Hill(2014).
-What an algorithm is.
-Philosophy & Technology 29.1:35-59, 2016.

-10. C. Horsman, S. Stepney S, R. Wagner R, V. Kendon.
+9. C. Horsman, S. Stepney S, R. Wagner R, V. Kendon.
 (2014).
 When does a physical system compute?
 Proc.
 Royal Society A, 470:20140182.

-11. D. Knuth (1996).
+10. D. Knuth (1996).
 Selected Papers on Computer Science, CSLI.

-12. L. Pape and A. Kok (2011).
-Real-world limits to algorithmic intelligence.
-Artificial General Intelligence, Springer, 394-400.

-13. D. McDermott (2016).
+11. D. McDermott (2016).
 GOFAI considered harmful (and mythical).
 Ms.

-14. P. Wadler (1997).
+12. P. Wadler (1997).
 How to declare an imperative.
 ACM Computing Surveys, 29:3, 240-263.

-15. E. Rieffel, P. Wolfgang (2000).
+13. E. Rieffel, P. Wolfgang (2000).
 An introduction to quantum computing for non-physicists.
 ACM Computing Surveys, 32:3, 300-335.

 <b>Weekly Course Outline</b>